 If you're playing a really wild multi-dimensional Weird War II game, why not try randomizing the ripples?
 Random choice can jump-start a setting, or suggest directions for changes to come.
 This method can also help inspire setting creation, or suggest flavors to add to an ongoing game.
 Roll two dice.
-The first is the "chapter" die, corresponding to

-Chapters 1-6 of this book.
+The first is the "chapter" die, corresponding to Chapters 1-6 of this book.
 For the second, "element" die, list the six things in each chapter that you like best (chapters have more than six elements apiece), or that most readily suggest adventure or game ideas when you read them.
 Here's a sample table to get you started; roll as many times as you desire, ignoring any results that don't make sense or fail to inspire.

-Element - Chapter Die Die 1:AH 2: Conspiracy 3: Magic 4: Tech 5: Beings 6: Locales 1 Germany wins Illuminati Rune-Lore Nazi Bomb Vampires Brazil 2 Invade Japan Black Dragon Cargo Cults Space Race Ninjas Mars 3 UK wins Network Spear of Destiny Death Ray Super-Soldiers Faërie 4 Patton Unleashed Fourth Reich Ahnenerbe Flügelrad Sagittarians Atlantis 5 Kalter Krieg Hitler Killed Aesir Mecha Daikaijū Antarctica 6 Spheres of Influence Mind Control Vril Computers Werwolves Hollow Earth

-Example, from the four rolls 1,4 ("Patton Unleashed"), 6,1 ("Brazil"), 4,4 ("Flügelrad"), and 3,4 ("Spear of Destiny"): In a world where Patton has drawn America and
+Element Die 1: AH 2: Conspiracy Chapter Die 3: Magic 4: Tech 5: Beings 6: Locales 1 Germany wins Illuminati Rune-Lore Nazi Bomb Vampires Brazil 2 Invade Japan Black Dragon Cargo Cults Space Race Ninjas Mars 3 UK wins Network Spear of Destiny Death Ray Super-Soldiers Faërie 4 Patton Unleashed Fourth Reich Ahnenerbe Flügelrad Sagittarians Atlantis 5 Kalter Krieg Hitler Killed Aesir Mecha Daikaijū Antarctica 6 Spheres of Influence Mind Control Vril Computers Werwolves Hollow Earth l ("Brazil e, from the four rolls 1, "), 4,4 ("Flügelrad"), world where Patton 1 and 3,4 ("Spear of Des- base in surviving Nazis ho with the Spear of I me is right